 This course is a practical production process based on professional television industry practice.
 You will be assessed on your creative, technical and organisational skills individually and collectively with your production team.

 Assessment is broken down into three individual and group assignments:

 - Completed overall drama

+15 NZ points (approximately 3-5 US credits).
+International students may be able to cross-credit back to your home institution.
 On successful completion of the course you will receive an official University of Auckland transcript.

+You will stay in student accommodation near campus, with a private bedroom (single), and shared living spaces.
 The University campus is located in the centre of Auckland city, close to shops, restaurants, entertainment, public transport and the harbour.

 This course is designed for students with two years’ undergraduate experience.
 A background in film or media production, drama, or creative writing, is preferred, but not essential.
 Students with only one year of undergraduate experience and a strong creative portfolio are also eligible for entry.
 Applicants need to have a strong academic record (equivalent to at least a University of Auckland B average).

-English language entry requirements?
+English language entry requirements

 If English is not your first language, and English is not the medium of instruction at your home university, then you will be required to provide evidence of your proficiency in the English language.